dubzzz/dubzzz.github.io/drafts/Return_true_to_win.md

 ## Conclusion

 Using this technic we can easily solve problems that require to find out structures such as arrays, strings or objects.
-Making it work for example with functions or manipulations of types through the usage of prototype would require more work and the creation of adapted arbitraries to generate the inputs.
+Making it work for examples with functions or manipulations of types through the usage of prototype would require more work and the creation of adapted arbitraries to generate the inputs.

-The full code is available on https://github.com/dubzzz/breaking-return-true-to-win
+The proof of concept is available on https://github.com/dubzzz/breaking-return-true-to-win